 Planting and Care for Snapdragons

-Snapdragons are easy to grown.
-You will have success if you grown them in well-drained garden soil.
+Snapdragons are easy to grow.
+You will have success if you grow them in well-drained garden soil.
 In most locations snapdragons need full sun, but because they stop flowering when it gets too hot, they prefer partial shade in hot, sunny climates.

 Snapdragons are not heavy feeders, so if you add compost to the soil that might be all the food they need to grow strong and bloom profusely.

 You can either sow snapdragon seeds indoors ten weeks before the last frost date or buy transplants.
 (In Southern California and similarly hot places gardeners sow their snapdragon seeds in fall or winter for spring blooming.)
 Plant seedlings of small varieties six to eight inches apart; taller types need twelve inches between plants.

 Spacing depends on the ultimate size of your snapdragons, which can be anywhere from eight inches to four feet tall.